-1.Introduction and Background
+1. Introduction and Background

-- 1.1 This Authorities Monitoring Report (AMR) for the Winchester District covers the period 1st April 2021 to 31st March 2022.
+- 1.1 This Authorities Monitoring Report (AMR) for the Winchester District covers the period 1st April 2022 to 31st March 2023.
 The Planning and Compulsory Purchase Act 2004 (as amended by the Localism Act 2011) requires Local Planning Authorities to produce monitoring reports on at least a yearly basis.
 The main purpose of the AMR is to monitor the: - effectiveness of the policies set out in the local development documents; and - progress of preparing and adopting the local development documents that are set out in the Local Development Scheme. - 1.2 The National Planning Policy Framework (NPPF) also sets out that Local Planning Authorities should identify and maintain a five-year supply of deliverable sites for housing.
-This AMR therefore includes an assessment of the five-year housing land supply for the period April 2022 to March 2027 and in accordance with government advice that assessments should be forward looking, a second assessment is included for the period between April 2023 and March 2028. - 1.3 The AMR can be used to; - Review actual progress against the LDS timetable (the timetable for producing a new Local Plan).
-List any adopted or approved Development Plan Documents (DPDs) or SPDs that were listed in the LDS; - Identify where policies are not being implemented, explain why and set out the steps (if any) to be taken to implement the policy; - Specify the number of net additional dwellings (including affordable dwellings) during the report period and since the policy began in any part of the area as relevant; - Detail any Neighbourhood Development Orders (NDO) or Neighbourhood Development Plans (NDP) made; - Report on financial information relating to Community Infrastructure Levy (CIL) receipts as required under Reg 62(4) CIL Regulations 2012; - Detail action taken under the Duty to Co-operate requirements during the report period; and - Provide a commentary on the progress of local development documents, including any changes in the timetable set out in the LDS - 1.4 Although monitoring information can now be provided via a number of reports, it has been considered in Winchester that it is most practical to continue to produce a single report on an annual basis by the end of the December.
+This AMR therefore includes an assessment of the five-year housing land supply for the period April 2023 to March 2028.
+In accordance with Government advice, assessments should be forward looking, which is why a second assessment is included for the period between April 2024 and March 2029.
+References to the NPPF in this document relate to the September 2023 NPPF update.
+Changes arising from the Dec 2023 will be addressed in the next AMR.

+1.3 The AMR can be used to:

+- Review actual progress against the LDS timetable (the timetable for producing a new Local Plan).
+List any adopted or approved Development Plan Documents (DPDs) or SPDs that were listed in the LDS; - Identify where policies are not being implemented, explain why and set out the steps (if any) to be taken to implement the policy; - Specify the number of net additional dwellings (including affordable dwellings) during the report period and since the policy began in any part of the area as relevant; - Detail any Neighbourhood Development Orders (NDO) or Neighbourhood Development Plans (NDP) made; - Report on financial information relating to Community Infrastructure Levy (CIL) receipts as required under Reg 62(4) CIL Regulations 2012; - Detail action taken under the Duty to Co-operate requirements during the report period; and - Provide a commentary on the progress of local development documents, including any changes in the timetable set out in the LDS. - 1.4 Although monitoring information can now be provided via a number of reports, it has been considered in Winchester that it is most practical to continue to produce a single report on an annual basis by the end of the December.
 This reflects the availability of data, much of which is not available until the autumn following the end of the financial year.